aws-samples/aft-sample-global-customizations/README.md

 Will you have non-production repositories forked from your production ones and use a pull request approach?

+With either strategy, it is unlikely you would want to replicate all of the accounts you require in your production environment in your testing one.
+For this reason is is recommended you have an instance of `aft-sample-account-request` per environment.

+For example:
+- `aft-account-request-sandbox`
+- `aft-account-request-production`

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.